NucleusPowered/site-v1/docs/modules/chat.md

 This option accepts both names of colours and single character Minecraft colour codes - that is, `black` and `0` will both colour the player's name in black.

+As an example, if you wanted the default name colour for a player in the "mod" group to be aqua, you could run the following command (varying based on your permission plugin):

+{% include permissionblock.html cmdtype="groupOption" user="mod" option="namecolour" value="b" %}

 ## Default Chat Colours

 If you have a compatible permissions plugin installed, setting a player's (or their group's) `chatcolor`/`chatcolour` permission option will colour their chat that colour by default.
 This can be overridden by players who can use colour codes in their chat.

 Like `namecolour`, this accepts both named colours and single character colour codes.

+As an example, if you wanted the default chat colour for a player in the "mod" group to be aqua, you could run the following command (varying based on your permission plugin):

+{% include permissionblock.html cmdtype="groupOption" user="mod" option="chatcolour" value="b" %}

 ## Default Chat Styles (from 0.11)